golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 # Ray on Golem cluster yaml

+Ray uses a configuration yaml file to define the characteristics of the cluster.
+There are provider-specific pieces of information (node definitions, payment platforms, etc.) and cluster-wide ones (number of nodes, autoscaling parameters, cluster name, etc.).

-This article explains the options available in the configuration yaml file when setting up a Ray on Golem cluster.
+This article explains the options available when setting up a Ray on Golem cluster.

+For more details check out the [Ray Cluster YAML Configuration Options](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html) reference.

 ## Example Ray on Golem cluster configuration